""I… don’t know what’s happening to me."

 The warmth of a shower is pleasant, but heals nothing.

 GM: That’s all showers have ever done.

 The water is pleasant.
-The filth caked around her pelvis and dribbling down her legs swirls down the drain.
+The filth caked around her pelvis and dribbles down her legs.
+It swirls down the drain.
 She’s left pale and clean.